 Rich web push features are supported on Chrome and Yandex running on Windows, and on Chrome, Opera, Yandex running on Android.
 Sending a mix of both types of notifications (basic and rich), will provide more variety, and typically achieves better results.

-Read more about push notification segmentation in our guide.
+Read more about push notification segmentation.

 If you have any questions about push campaigns, please contact our support team.